-The RCC Managing Attorney and Legal Advocate support survivors by helping them navigate through the difficult and often confusing legal processes of obtaining a protective order.
+The RCC Managing Attorney and Legal Advocate support survivors by helping them navigate through the difficult and often confusing legal processes of obtaining a protective order, and/or a divorce.

 RCC works closely with the County Attorney’s Office and the District Attorney’s Office to help survivors of domestic violence obtain a protective order.
 The RCC attorney also consults on all legal questions, provides training on relevant legal issues and collaborates with legal service providers to increase pro-bono legal resources for clients.

 In addition, the legal advocate and case managers meet with survivors at court, guide them through the process, provide referrals to attorneys and organizations that provide legal advice and sit alongside survivors in the courtroom during proceedings to offer support.

 Why get a Protective Order?